 Well, the news we were dreading came to fruition.
-SI22, which is back in Montreal, won’t have an on-site audience.
+The Six Invitational 2022, which is back in Montreal, won’t have an on-site audience.

 Coming next in @Rainbow6game esports: the #SixInvitational returns to Canada!— Rainbow Six Esports (@R6esports) November 14, 2021